Sondra Locke: Films with Clint Eastwood

 In 1978, Locke and Eastwood appeared with an orangutan named Manis in that year's fourth-highest grossing film, Every Which Way but Loose.
 She portrayed country singer Lynn Halsey-Taylor in the adventure-comedy.
 Its 1980 sequel Any Which Way You Can—for which Locke earned a six-figure salary plus a share of the profits—was nearly as successful.
 Locke recorded several songs for the soundtracks of these films, and was whispered to be shopping for a record deal at the time.
 On the coattails of the franchise's success, she performed live in concert (one-off gigs) with The Everly Brothers, Eddie Rabbitt, and Tom Jones.

 During this period, Eastwood did a few movies that had no prominent female character for Locke to play.
 In the meantime, she accepted some television offers, co-starring with an all-female ensemble cast in Friendships, Secrets and Lies (1979) and portraying big band-era vocalist Rosemary Clooney in Rosie: The Rosemary Clooney Story (1982).
-While the biopic followed Clooney from ages 17 to 40, Locke was 38 when she played the role, and though hardly counting as a proper exception due to its nonlinear structure, this marked the only time she played a mother onscreen.
+While the biopic followed Clooney from age 17 to 40, Locke was 38 when she played the role, and—though hardly counting as a proper exception due to its nonlinear structure—this marked the only time she played a mother onscreen.
 As part of the promotional push behind Rosie, Varietys Rick Du Brow wrote a flattering article in which he called Locke "one of the most-watched and popular motion picture actresses in the world."